Varian-MedicalAffairsAppliedSolutions/MAAS-PlanScoreCard/README.md

 * DVH rendering popout UI with horizontal(D@V)+vertical(V@D) scoring brackets per selected structure
 * User can now select multiple metrics using CTRL/Shift in the editor
-* Normalization to max score range is now configurable and “index” type can be turned off during normalization
+* Normalization to max score range is now configurable and “index” type metrics can be turned off during normalization
-* Negative scores are no longer plotted by default for normalization but can be if PlotNegative is set to “true” in the Config file
+* Negative scores are no longer plotted by default for normalization unless PlotNegative is “true” in config file

 ### Bugfixes: